Skip to main content

 English

-• Silymarin is an over-the-counter nutritional supplement that is used off-label and is given by mouth to treat liver and cancer conditions.
-Give as directed.
-Side effects are uncommon but may include vomiting or diarrhea.
-Do not use it in pets that are allergic to it.
-If a negative reaction occurs, please call the veterinary office.
+• Methylsulfonylmethane is given by mouth and is used over the counter and off label to treat inflammatory conditions such as arthritis.
+Give as directed by your veterinarian.
+Side effects are uncommon but may include stomach upset, restlessness, or tiredness.
+Do not use in pets that are allergic to it or that are pregnant or nursing.
+If a negative reaction occurs, please call your veterinary office.

-• Minocycline is given by mouth and is used off-label to treat certain bacterial infections and as a part of the heartworm treatment protocol.
+• Metronidazole is given by mouth or injection and is used off-label to treat certain anaerobic bacterial and protozoal infections and gastrointestinal conditions in dogs, cats, and other animals.
 Give as directed.
-Common side effects include stomach upset, such as vomiting, decreased appetite, and diarrhea.
-Do not use in pets that are allergic to it or that are pregnant, nursing, or are very young.
-If a negative reaction occurs, call your veterinarian.
+Side effects may include nausea, vomiting, diarrhea, regurgitation, decreased appetite, tiredness, and drooling.
+Do not use in pets that are allergic to it, are debilitated, or are pregnant or nursing.
+If a negative reaction occurs, contact your veterinarian.